ExaWorks/job-api-spec/specification.md

 library.
 A job management library, through its  API,  is invoked by a client application.

-Traditionally, job management is implemented on supercomputers by Local Resource Managers (LRMs), such as PBS/Torque, SLURM, etc. To a first approximation, a job management API is understood as an abstraction layer on top of various LRMs.
+Traditionally, job management is implemented on supercomputers by local resource managers (LRMs), such as PBS/Torque, Slurm, etc. To a first approximation, a job management API is understood as an abstraction layer on top of various LRMs.